tercen/developers_guide/source/operator-dev_python.Rmd

 # Getting familiar with Tercen Studio

+## Prerequisites {-}

+Before you begin, make sure you have the following prerequisites:

+1. Basic understanding of Python programming.
+2. Familiarity with Git and GitHub.
+3. Tercen Studio development environment installed.
+Follow the instructions in the [Tercen Studio GitHub repository](https://github.com/tercen/tercen_studio) to set up the environment.

+## Getting started {-}

+### Step 1: Set Up Development Data Step {-}

 * Go to Tercen local instance

 * Create a project by clicking on __New project__